klakegg/docker-hugo/README.md

 ```

-## Using a ONBUILD image
+## Using an ONBUILD image

 The onbuild images adds content of the folder of your Dockerfile into `/src` and builds to the `/onbuild` folder.

-Example Dockerfile for your project where the site is made into a nginx image (Docker 17.05-ce or newer):
+Example Dockerfile for your project where the site is made into an nginx image (Docker 17.05-ce or newer):

 ```Dockerfile
 FROM klakegg/hugo:0.41-onbuild AS hugo